m3-learning/PLD_Workflow/README.md

 # Utility functions for Pulsed Laser Deposition

+## pld_functions.py:

-## pld_functions.py: include digital form for growth condition recording and plume imaging management.
+  Include digital form for growth condition recording and plume imaging management.

   Usage:

   1. For condition recording only: